Brad7173/kde_as_steam_os3/README.md

 folder in dolphin file browser.

 I could write an app to handle this and the end user just adds their image but this would be vain.

+The _hero icons you will have to boop them.